ceteri/exelixi/README.md

 * receives _logical state_ (e.g., model parameters) from customized Python classes
   * *n_pop*: maximum number of "live" Individuals at any point
   * *n_gen*: maximum number of generations
-  * *limit*: a threshold used for testing the terminating condition
+  * *term_limit*: a threshold used for testing the terminating condition
   * *hist_granularity*: number of decimal places in fitness values used to construct the _fitness histogram_
   * *selection_rate*: fraction of "most fit" Individuals selected as parents in each generation
   * *mutation_rate*: random variable for applying mutation to an Individual retained for diversity